mdmdirector/mdmdirector/README.md

 # MDMDirector

 MDMDirector is an opinionated orchestrator for MicroMDM.
 It enables profiles to be managed with MicroMDM in a stateful manner, via a RESTful API.
 It also allows for installation of packages either just at enrollment or immediately.
+It uses MicroMDM's webhook functionality to recieve events from MicroMDM and then instructs MicroMDM to perform appropriate action.
+As such, MDMDirector does not need to be exposed to the public internet.

 ## Usage